euctrl-pru/aiu-portal-quarto/README.md

    BUT it can be enabled locally; maybe useful for Methodology ages.
 1. add `library` as a resource in `_quarto.yml`: this is to store the PDF of interesting blibliography works or other materia, typically PDF files.
-1. in **Methodology**: links to images either the markdown way, i.e. remove `knitr::include_graphics()` or remove `/images/`
+1. in **Methodology** and everywhere: links to images either the markdown way, i.e. remove `knitr::include_graphics()` or remove `/images/`
 1. in **Methodology** main page: remove images from the bullets, too difficult to port it in Quarto.